jfthuong/ScadeOnePractice/README.md

 # Challenges to practice Scade One / Swan Language

+Challenges to practice knowledge of [Scade One](https://www.ansys.com/products/embedded-software/ansys-scade-one).

+The software can be downloaded for free in the Student version here: https://www.ansys.com/academic/students/ansys-scade-student

 ... the challenges are inspired by challenges for C language

 ## Challenge 1: Sum of digits